-Development of the Alpha coal mining project was approved by Australia’s Federal Government in August 2012.
-It also includes development of a 495km rail line for transporting coal.
+The development of the Alpha coal mining project was approved by Australia’s Federal Government in August 2012.
+It also includes the development of a 495km rail line for transporting coal.
 The mine is estimated to have a life of more than 30 years.

 The bankable feasibility report of the project was completed in 2011.
 Coal production is scheduled to begin between 2015 and 2016.
 A $7.5bn investment is expected to be made in the project.

 The federal government’s decision to approve the project was challenged in the Land Court of Queensland in 2013.
 Farmers and landowners, who filed a case against the project, claimed that the mine’s development would draw too much water from their farmland.
 Environmentalists and community groups have also opposed the project raising concerns over climate change and negative consequences for local water and ecology.

 The court recommended in April 2014 to the Queensland State that the mining lease should be approved only if the environmental conditions over the concerns expressed are strictly met under the Mineral Resources Act and the Environmental Protection Act.
 GVK Hancock received environmental approval for the Alpha coal project in October 2014.

 The 2014 Land Court of Queensland’s decision on Alpha mine was challenged in Queensland Supreme Court by an Australian conservation group in April 2015.